Aurat March: 2018 and 2019 marches

 The 2019 March was followed by mass cyberbullying against attendees of the March.
 Slogans on placards brought by attendees to the March were doctored and replaced with controversial statements to malign the movement and its aims.
 According to an article by Zuneera Shah, many attendees went through considerable cyberharrassment after the March, to the extent of receiving violent threats inciting violence and rape against attendees.
 One Marcher's face and placard were also featured without their consent on national television during a segment defaming Aurat March which aired on HumTV, one of the leading national television channels.
 An organizer of Aurat March Lahore added, "No amount ofbacklash can take away the magic that happens on that day.
 It fuels us all for the entire year."

 Film star Shaan Shahid tweeted that the posters did not represent Pakistani culture or values.
 Shahid was criticized for his films, which sexualize women and reduce them to props emphasizing his character's masculinity, and defended his position as freedom of expression.
 Actress Veena Malik was criticized for tweeting that the march had "brought humiliation to [the] women of Pakistan."
-Poet Kishwar Naheedsaid in a video, "The next time you make such slogans, remember your culture, your traditions."
+Poet Kishwar Naheed said in a video, "The next time you make such slogans, remember your culture, your traditions."

 Guardian journalist Mehreen Zahra-Malik called some of the backlash frightening; a film student reported that a group of boys sexually harassed her 16-year-old sister online and threatened to rape her for posting support for the march on Instagram.
 Nighat Dad, photographed with a sign reading "Divorced And Happy", was sexually harassed and threatened with sexual violence.
 Women participating in the march received threats of physical and sexual violence from social-media users after posting photographs of the posters.
 According to the Human Rights Commission of Pakistan, about 500 women per year are the victims of honour killings.

 On 20 March 2019, the Khyber Pakhtunkhwa Assembly protested against the Aurat March.
 Muttahida Majlis-i-Amal legislator Rehana Ismail presented a resolution saying that women participating in the march were holding "obscene" placards and calling the marchers' demands for female empowerment "un-Islamic and shameful."
 After lukewarm opposition, the resolution passed unanimously.